ned14/outcome/doc/src/content/alternatives/leaf.md

 - Does not cause branchy code to the same extent as Outcome, and the sad path is deterministic unlike with C++ exceptions.

-- Very little bloat added to binaries.
+- Very little codegen bloat added to binaries (though there is a fixed absolute overhead for support libraries, most of which can be compiled out using a macro if desired).

-- Sad path control flow is implied in code, same as with C++ exceptions, so code only shows the happy path.
-This reduces visual code clutter, and eliminates any need for a `try` operator.

 - Unlike with any of the preceding options, failures nor successes cannot get unintentionally dropped.
 This is the same strength of guarantee as with C++ exceptions.